 As a business school, we accept and encourage applicants from all academic disciplines.
 In fact, we believe that our graduate programs benefit from bringing together students from a variety of backgrounds and perspectives.
 As such, please do not consider a non-business background as a hindrance to applying to our programs.

 Depending on their background, accepted non-commerce students may be asked to take one or more supplemental courses.

 We take a holistic approach to admissions, meaning we take all parts of an application into account.
 However, please note that the class average in our competitive programs is closer to 3.4/4.3.
 Should your CGPA be below our minimum requirement, we recommend raising your CGPA and demonstrating academic improvement through additional courses in an undergraduate program.
 You may also consider John Molson’s Graduate Diploma in Business Administration, for which the minimum CGPA requirement is 2.7/4.3.

 No. Seats are limited in our graduate programs and we do not grant conditional admissions on incomplete applications.
-Once all the admission requirements are uploaded to your application, it will be considered complete and, thus, ready for assessment by the Admissions Committee.
+Once all the admission requirements are uploaded to your application and the application fee is paid, it will be considered complete and, thus, ready for assessment by the Admissions Committee.

 You may start your application and ensure that you have uploaded all the other admission requirements prior to the application deadline.
 Please add a “Note from Student” to your application explaining when you expect to be able to submit your unofficial test results.
 The Admissions Committee may grant you a 2–3 week extension to submit this last requirement.

 Please consult the international degree equivalency webpage to check whether your previous degree length and final grade meet our minimum requirement, according to the country in which you earned the degree.

 The MBA and the MSc programs offered at the John Molson School of Business are very different.